Dwarkanath Gooptu: Early life

 Dr. D Gooptu was the son of Brindaban Chandra Gupta who had considerable landed property in and around Calcutta.
-Dr. D Gooptu was one of the favourite students of David Hare and educated under his care at the Hare School in Calcutta.
-Mahashri Debendranath Tagore was his contemporary at the school.
+Dr. D Gooptu was one of the favourite students of David Hare and was educated under his care at the Hare School in Calcutta.
+Debendranath Tagore was his contemporary at the school.
 When the Medical College of Bengal was established in June 1835, he was admitted as one of the first four foundation students.
 He assisted Madhusudan Gupta in carrying out the first human dissection in modern India and Asia.
 Having passed his final examination on 2 February 1839 he was appointed by the Honourable East India Company as medical officer in one of the north-western towns but as he was inclined towards independent practice, he refused the post.
 Prince Dwarkanath Tagore had a dispensary of traditional Ayurvedic medicine at 13, Esplanade Road and entrusted Dr Gooptu to practice from there.
 He soon became family physician to Prince Dwarka Nath Tagore who introduced him to other well-to-do families in Calcutta, and thus at the age of twenty-two he began his career as a medical practitioner, becoming the family physician to all the Tagore households.

 Messrs.
 D. Gooptu & Co

 In 1840 the first indent of Messrs.
 D. Gooptu & Co. was written by Sir William Brook O'Shaughnessy the then professor of chemistry at the Medical College.
 The firm owned the first known dispensary of English drugs in India which was started by a Bengalee doctor.
 The business grew rapidly in succeeding years and in 1871 D. Gooptu became the sole proprietor of the company carrying it on until 1882, when he died, leaving the business in the hands of his three sons who continued the business until 1913, when the second son Mr R C Gooptu died.
-The flagship product of the company was the patented anti-periodic mixture, commonly known as " D. Gooptu Tonic," which was the specific medicine prescribed for all kinds of fever and malarial fever and it had perhaps one of the largest sales among patented medicines in British India.
+The flagship product of the company was the patented anti-pyretic mixture, commonly known as "D. Gooptu Tonic," which was the specific medicine prescribed for all kinds of fever and malarial fever and it had perhaps one of the largest sales among patented medicines in British India.
 There is a mention of the patented 'D.Gooptu' medicine in 'Sri Sri Ramakrishna Kathamritha' where he describes Dr Gooptu work as something which brings quick relief compared to traditional medicine; He uses the analogy to highlight the importance of path of devotion i.e. Bhakti yoga in times of Kali Yuga or 'age of vice' compared to the path of ritualistic action i.e. Karma yoga.
 It is also mentioned that when Ramakrishna had malarial fever in 1879–80, he got relief from the fever after having the medicine as traditional ayurvedic medicines were not effective.

 Dr D. Gooptu's proximity to the British also helped him to export his products to Africa and the business was transacted at 369, Upper Chitpore Road and 13, Esplanade Row East, Calcutta.